Fadel Zeidan, PhD

 Jennifer N. Baumgartner, PhD

-Jennifer is originally from the beautiful city of Chicago, where she received her Bachelor of Arts with distinction in Philosophy and Psychology from the University of Illinois at Chicago.
-She received her Master's and PhD in Human Factors Psychology from Wright State University in Dayton, Ohio.
-Jennifer is driven by understanding the psychological, psychophysiological, and neural mechanisms that influence stress and pain processes, with a particular emphasis on exploring mechanisms underlying mindfulness-based resilience.
-In her free time she likes to indulge in other nerdy things, such as playing video games, collecting comic books, as well as immersing herself in nature.
+Jenny hails from the beautiful city of Chicago, where she received her B.A. in Philosophy and Psychology from the University of Illinois at Chicago.
+She received her M.S. and PhD in Human Factors Psychology from Wright State University in Dayton, Ohio.
+Jenny is driven by understanding the psychosocial, psychophysiological, and neural mechanisms supporting the modulation of stress and pain by mindfulness meditation.
+In her free time she likes to play video games, listen to loud music, and immerse herself in nature with her pup, Galileo.

 Julia is a native of San Francisco, CA , where she graduated from the Oberlin College in 2017 with a major in Psychology and concentrations in Cognitive Science and Neuroscience.
 Julia combines her interests in psychology with her passion for providing better access to mental healthcare services for women of color.
 She aspires to pursue a Ph.D. in clinical psychology to achieve this goal.
 Her favorite non-work activity is baking and loves sharing what she makes!

 Maryam is a Postdoc employee in the Psychiatry Department at UCSD.
 She earned her BA and MA in Clinical Psychology and her PhD in Health Psychology.
 Her research activities include designing behavioral interventions and lifestyle medicine, addressing tobacco through organizational change, open dialogue, and mindfulness.
 Maryam main foci include: improving quality of life for patients with chronic conditions by changing their lifestyle into a healthier one, self-compassion and mindfulness, and how to improve awareness on the importance of prioritizing and managing one’s health and wellbeing.